 “I grew up around computers because of my dad.
 I remember playing games on his Amiga as a toddler, and he got his first PC when I was 5 so I learned to install and set up all my own games.
-I was lucky that throughout my childhood I was better than any of the boys at using computers so I never felt that it was a male-dominated world... until college and after college.”
+Throughout my childhood I was better than any of the boys at using computers – I was lucky.
+So I never felt that it was a male-dominated world… until college and after college.”

 As part of our #pressforprogress campaign, we asked 74 developers, designers, senior managers and recruiters what it’s like to work in tech as a woman.

 93.1% of those we asked feel that software engineering is a male-dominated industry.
 85.7% of recruiters believe there is a problem recruiting women into tech roles.

 We asked them about their motivations, experiences throughout university and in the startup world, why there’s a lack of women in tech and what startups and recruiters can do about it.

 This is what they said…

 Why is there a shortage of women in tech?

 1. A lack of early exposure to tech